 If you want a rough estimate without doing all of the work, we’ve found Lonely Planet Guidebooks, and their website, do a good job of estimating for budget, mid-range and top end.
 Actually, I think they estimate a little high in the mid-range sometimes, but they’re good numbers to use.
 Look up your destination, then go to the In Detail tab.
 Under Planning Tools there’s a section for Money and Costs.

-I’d back this up with a little search on booking.com.
-For instance, in researching Namibia, Lonely Planet puts mid-range hotels at $50 and up, but a search on booking.com quickly found several in the $30/night range, in a major city.
+I’d back this up with a little search on your hotel booking site For instance, in researching Namibia, Lonely Planet puts mid-range hotels at $50 and up, but a search on several other sites I quickly found several in the $30/night range, in a major city.
 So there’s definitely some in-between choices that LP’s guides just can’t cover.

 While you’re figuring out your budget, don’t forget about airfare, eating out and transportation, not to mention activities.
 All of this info is pretty available online.
 If you’re having trouble finding it, you can ask in those Facebook travel groups I mentioned earlier.